Memory Culture

 The Practice

 Memory sharing circles are the ritual heart of the culture.
 Eight to fifteen people gather in a cleared apartment or back room, load the same purchased memory simultaneously, and experience it together.
 Afterward, they sit up and talk about what happened.
 Forty-plus groups operate regular circles across the Sprawl.
-The more structured version — the Impression Ceremony — has become a distinct practice in its own right.
+The more structured version — the Impression Ceremony — adds formal discussion protocols and has become a distinct practice in its own right.

 The Class Divide